Tag: book

 Early Bird Book

 Way back around 1968 a new book appeared at 95 Stuart Street Harrismith.
 I was fascinated.
-Nearly as fascinated as I’d been when cousin Jack read Valley Of The Dolls from the big wooden bookshelf in our long, dark, carpeted passage.
+Nearly as fascinated as I’d been when cousin Jack Grundling was reading Valley Of The Dolls and left it in the big wooden bookshelf in our long, dark, carpeted passage.
 That novel must have been good, as Mom actually physically took it from me, saying ‘You can’t read that’!
 Oh?
-Oh, well, back to the bird book:
+Censorship!

 Valley of the Dolls – by Jacqueline Susann was about film stars, their raunchy pecadilloes and their use of ‘dolls’ – amphetamines and barbiturates.
 Time magazine called it the ‘Dirty Book of the Month,’ probably thinking ‘that’ll kill sales,’ but that and other anti-reviews made people think ‘that sounds interesting,’ and the book was a runaway commercial success, becoming the best selling novel of 1966.
-I mean, a review saying ‘Dirty Book of the Month’ might have made Mom Mary not buy it, but it likely had Dad head straight for the bookstore!
+I mean, a review saying ‘Dirty Book of the Month’ might have made Mom Mary not buy it, but it likely had cousin Jack head straight for the bookstore!
 So there it was: From one metropolis to another – New York to Harrismith – in no time.

 By the time of Susann’s death in 1974, it was the best selling novel in publishing history, with more than 17 million copies sold.
 By 2016, the book had sold more than 31 million copies.
 In 1967, the book was adapted into a film.
 Like the book, the reviews were scathing, but it was an enormous box-office hit, becoming the sixth most popular film of the year, making $44 million at the box office.
 Author Jacqueline Susann had a cameo role in it as a news reporter, but she said she hated the film, telling director Robson that it was ‘a piece of shit.’ – wikipedia